All Types Of Chromatic & Diatonic Accordion Repairs:

 I service all brands of accordions.
 But I also have direct access to specific and genuine factory parts for all Hohner accordions.
 Some parts like grille cloth and valves are generic.
 Other parts are specific to the maker.
 I also use high quality parts from Italy as my first choice and preference.
 As of September, 2020, I now have access directly with the Castagnari factory in Italy, for servicing and repairing for you, their melodeons and accordions in Australia.

 When it comes to accordions, German and Italian made instruments are known to be the finest of quality instruments.
 It's also true that some of the Chinese made accordions are now pretty reasonable, at a good price.
 The Hohner made accordions from China are excellent value and nicely made.
 As are some of the Weltmeisters.
 But not all the other brands are finished off that well and, though new, can need a service sooner than a professional level instrument.
 But a good service and going over can still bring you good results if that's your budget.

 If buying a second hand accordion 'to save money', make sure its been serviced properly first.
 Otherwise, you need to factor in the cost of tuning and repairs on top of your purchase price.

 Sending Your Accordion To Me For Repair

 Send instruments in their case, well padded and packed.
 Include your name, phone, email and address.
 If there are any specific instructions, tuning preferences or problems, make a note or discuss this with me.

 Its best to contact me first to book in a repair and availability.
-Due to my workload, turnaround time is usually 2-6 weeks.
+Due to my workload, turnaround time is currently 1-4 weeks.
 Enquire on repair times, however, as depending on the nature of the repairs I am often working on 2 or 3 instruments at once and some jobs take longer than others.

 I am based in Sydney, Australia and service accordions and melodeons from all over Australia.